History of heraldry

 Depiction of a late medieval knightly tournament from King René's Tournament Book (1460s).
 The two teams stand ready, each side has 24 knights, all with heraldic surcoats and caparisons, and each accompanied by a banner-bearer with a heraldic flag.
 There is a central spectators' box for the four judges, where the heraldic shields of the competitors are displayed, the two teams being led by the dukes of Brittany and Bourbon, respectively, and one spectator box on each side for the ladies; inscribed over the boxes is plus est en vous, the heraldic motto of the Gruuthuse family of Bruges, attributed to tournament between Jean III de Gruuthuse and Jean de Ghistelles held in 1393.
 The two dukes can be seen facing each other in the center of the front lines, each with a personal heraldic flag as well with a larger flag of the same design representing their team.
 The chief herald is also on horseback, between the two teams, wearing his own heraldic colours.

-Heraldry is the system of visual identification of rank and pedigree which developed in the European High Middle Ages, closely associated with the courtly culture of chivalry, Latin Christianity, the Crusades, feudal aristocracy, and monarchy of the time.
+Heraldry is the system of visual identification of rank and pedigree which developed in the European High Middle Ages.
+It was closely associated with the courtly culture of chivalry, Latin Christianity, the Crusades, feudal aristocracy, and monarchy of the time.
 Heraldic tradition fully developed in the 13th century, and it flourished and developed further during the Late Middle Ages and the Early Modern period.
 Originally limited to nobility, heraldry is adopted by wealthy commoners in the Late Middle Ages (Burgher arms).
 Specific traditions of Ecclesiastical heraldry also develop in the late medieval period.
 Coats of arms of noble families, often after their extinction, becomes attached to the territories they used to own, giving rise to municipal coats of arms by the 16th century.

 Western heraldry spread beyond its core territory of Latin Christendom in the 17th century, Western heraldic traditions being adopted in the Russian Empire.
 With colonialism, the use of heraldry has spread to other continents, e.g. Africa and the Americas.

 While some concepts associated with heraldry, such as nobility and monarchy, have declined in favour of Republicanism in the 19th to 20th centuries, heraldry as a whole continues to flourish, with the art form today enjoying greater prevalence than ever in countries with strong heraldic traditions.
 Even elsewhere, elements inherited from heraldic tradition are frequently used in national flags and emblems around the world.